 Existing building controls require new homes or substantial renovations to construct habitable floor levels 300mm above Q100 year flood levels, to provide some level of protection from flooding.

 Maintaining up-to-date flood models of developing catchments assists the Development Consent Authority to understand the impact of new development on existing residents in the catchment.
 New land developments are required to manage the rate at which stormwater leaves the development to maintain the pre-development rate of flow.

 As many floods occur at night, early warning systems are extremely important in flash flooding events to provide residents with the ability to respond to impending flood waters.
 This may include relocating of parked vehicles, collecting pets and valuables and implementing personal emergency plans.

 Develop a household emergency plan

 In conjunction with a household emergency kit, a household emergency plan is essential for all Territorians.
 Regardless of any mitigation measures, every household must be prepared for extreme weather, including flooding.

 The Northern Territory Government's Secure NT website gives advice on planning for emergencies and provides up-to-date information during and after emergencies including major flooding, extreme weather and cyclones.
 Other useful sites include:

 - Bureau of Meteorology (BOM) - you can also find the latest river heights for Northern Territory Rivers on the BOM site.

 Understanding and awareness

-Knowing your local flood history and developing an understanding of how floods behave in your area provides you with the ability to respond in time to the impending flood.
-Watching tide and rainfall forecasts can alert residents when the conditions that may result in flooding could occur.
+Knowing your local flood history and developing an understanding of how floods behave in your area provides you with the ability to respond in time to an impending flood.
+Monitoring tide and rainfall forecasts can alert residents when the conditions that may result in flooding could occur.